SwanHubX/SwanLab-Docs/en/examples/robot/lerobot-guide.md

 ### 5.3 Recording the Dataset

-Use the following script to control the robotic arm and collect the dataset.
+Use the following script to control the arm and collect the dataset.

-::: details Code Details
+::: details Full Code

 ```python
 from lerobot.cameras.opencv.configuration_opencv import OpenCVCameraConfig